 PATD SEPT 25th 1877

-See another Virtual Museum example of a Patd Sept 25th 1877 sand ball in medium grass green
+See another museum example of a Patd Sept 25th 1877 sand ball in medium grass green.

-Read: What are target balls?
-I’m glad you asked!
-By Ralph Finch
+Support: What are target balls?
+I’m glad you asked! by Ralph Finch